Amoebic meningitis is a disease that causes inflammation and eventual destruction of the brain and brain linings. It is rare but usually fatal.

 - Amoebic meningitis is usually fatal – prevention is vital.

 - Attend a hospital emergency room urgently if you suspect anyone has contracted amoebic meningitis.

-- Don’t allow water to go up your nose or a child's nose.
+- Don’t allow water to go up your nose.

 - Do not play with garden hoses and sprinklers, or any other sources of unclean water.

 - Chlorine is the most effective way to disinfect your swimming pool, household water tanks or your private water supply.